 One of the most popular locking systems, originally known as Walker lock.
 How a liner lock looks and works like is explained in this video.

 Lockback knife is a knife that locks in open position.
-When a knife is opened and locked, it has same qualities as fixed blade knife.
+When a knife is opened and locked, it has the same qualities as a fixed blade knife.

 A handle is used to form the lock.
 Very similar to liner lock.
 What is the difference?
 See in the video:

 If you have never used a folding knife before or you had no chance to try all these locking mechanisms, read user reviews, and decide which would you consider the best for you.
 Each folding system has its pros but also drawbacks.